ys-3dskit/3dskit-repo/README.md

 These packages do not depend on the devkitpro pacman packages for libraries, though you still need devkitarm.

+## requirements

+to build the packages you will need
+- devkitarm
+- libctru installed with dkp pacman
+- citro3d via dkp pacman

+// todo remove need for c3d
+// todo remove need for ctru

 ## ported libs

 package name prefixed with `3ds-`